livechat/chat-widget-adapters/README.md

 - Build libraries using `npm run build` at the top level or inside single package

+- Start watch mode for all adapters packages running `npm run watch:packages`

-- Start example apps showcasing usage of componenets for each framework using `npm start`
+- Start example apps showcasing usage of componenets for each framework using `npm run watch:examples`

 ### Testing